2.1.6 Define an injury

 ‘In the course of employment’ inclusions

-The phrase 'in the course of employment' is much wider and is said to require only a temporal (time) relationship with employment.
+The phrase 'in the course of employment' is much wider and requires more of a temporal (time) relationship with employment provided that:

 The phrase is intended to cover those injuries which: